Avaray/simple-barcode-generator/README.md

 Created to be lightweight and easy to use.

 > Generated 1D barcodes can be resized freely horizontally and vertically.
 By default, they will take on the size of the parent element.
-> 2D barcodes are scalable, preserve aspect ratio and their size depends on width of parent element.
+> QR codes will be scalable, preserve aspect ratio and their size also depends on width of parent element.

 ## Why to use this library

 - Creates responsive [SVG](https://en.wikipedia.org/wiki/SVG) graphics.
 - Is [TailwindCSS](https://tailwindcss.com/) friendly (you can easily apply colors).
 - Is Dependency-free

+## Why you shouldn't use this library

+It might not be developed further.
+EAN13 might be the only format.
+Whether the project will be developed further depends on my willingness to work.

 ## Idea